randef1ned/labyrinth/README.md

 ## Usage

 Load the package using `library(labyrinth)`.
 We provide a vignette for the package that can be called using: `vignette("labyrinth")`.
-Alternatively, you can view the online version on [website](https://labyrinth.yinchun.su/articles/labyrinth) or [GitHub](doc/labyrinth_knit.md).
+Alternatively, you can view the online version on [GitHub](doc/labyrinth_knit.md), or [`pkgdown` documentation](https://labyrinth.yinchun.su/articles/labyrinth).
 The examples I provided would take several minutes to run on a normal desktop computer.
 Basically that is all you have to know.

 [This documentation](doc/training_knit.md) contains information about the contents and the necessary information for training the model used in this project.
 The `tools/` folder contains all the code and scripts required for constructing your own model, so that you can understand the technical details.
 Besides, you can refer to [this documentation](doc/preface_knit.md) for the background and inspirations behind the overall workflow of `labyrinth.